tmtsoftware/esw/docs/src/main/technical/apps/agent-service-app.md

 Once esw-agent-service-app is installed, one can simply run esw-agent-service-app by executing start command

+Start command supports following arguments:

+- `-p` : optional argument: port on which HTTP server will be bound.
+If a value is not provided, it will be randomly picked.

 ```bash
 //cd to installation directory
 cd /tmt/apps